 Paternal Family Tree: Carolingian

 In 821 [his father] Lothair Holy Roman Emperor (age 26) and [his mother] Ermengarde Tours Queen Consort Bavaria Queen Consort Middle Francia were married.
 She by marriage Queen Consort Bavaria.
 Holy Roman Emperor.
-He the son of [his grandfather] Louis "Pious" King Aquitaine I King Franks (age 43) and [his grandmother] Ermengarde Hesbaye Queen Consort Aquitaine.
+He the son of [his grandfather] Louis "Pious" King Aquitaine I King of the Franks (age 43) and [his grandmother] Ermengarde Hesbaye Queen Consort Aquitaine.

 In 845 Charles was born to [his father] Lothair Holy Roman Emperor (age 50) and [his mother] Ermengarde Tours Queen Consort Bavaria Queen Consort Middle Francia.